internetarchive/rclone/backend/vault/README.md

 ## First steps with the Rclone Vault backend

-To check if everything works, you can e.g. run `rclone config userinfo` to display information about the configured Vault user:
+To check if everything works, you can e.g. run `rclone config userinfo vault:` to display information about the configured Vault user:

 ```shell